 To satisfy program requirements, the youth must complete an educational course, community service, and any additional measures the S.O.S. program coordinator believes are necessary to reduce the juvenile’s likely to re-offend.

 Diversion programs are a great option for first-time offenders who deserve a second chance.
 It is important to note acceptance into diversion programs is discretionary or determined on a case-by-case basis.
 It is important to consult an experienced criminal defense attorney to build the strong case for acceptance into a diversion program.

-Michael J. Price and Mark Brunner of Law Office of Price & Wiggins, P.C. are Georgetown criminal defense attorneys with the skill and knowledge necessary to increase your likelihood of approval for first-offender diversion.
+Michael J. Price and Mark Brunner of Law Office of Michael J. Price, P.C. are Georgetown criminal defense attorneys with the skill and knowledge necessary to increase your likelihood of approval for first-offender diversion.

-Law Office of Price & Wiggins, P.C. represents individuals facing any criminal offense, including DWI, family violence, marijuana possession, and property crimes.
-Michael J. Price and Mark Brunner of Law Office of Price & Wiggins, P.C. strongly defend individuals throughout Williamson and Bell Counties, including Georgetown, Round Rock, Killeen, Temple, and surrounding areas.
+Law Office of Michael J. Price, P.C. represents individuals facing any criminal offense, including DWI, family violence, marijuana possession, and property crimes.
+Michael J. Price and Mark Brunner of Law Office of Michael J. Price, P.C. strongly defend individuals throughout Williamson and Bell Counties, including Georgetown, Round Rock, Killeen, Temple, and surrounding areas.

-Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 or submit an online form to schedule a confidential review of your case.
-The attorneys at Law Office of Price & Wiggins, P.C. are available 24 hours a day/ 7 days a week to handle any of your criminal issues.
+Contact Law Office of Michael J. Price, P.C. at (512) 354-1880 or submit an online form to schedule a confidential review of your case.
+The attorneys at Law Office of Michael J. Price, P.C. are available 24 hours a day/ 7 days a week to handle any of your criminal issues.